Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Liminf Inequality

 for all $n \in \N$, and that

 Indeed, the first estimate is direct from the definition of the function $v^\eta_{n,k}$ together with the fact that the cut-off function is bounded above by one.
-Moreover, \eqref{eq:conv_v_eta_n_k} follows from \eqref{eq:poincaire_estimate} after taking a subsequence.
-We will work with this subsequence without relabeling.
+To see \eqref{eq:conv_v_eta_n_k}, we observe that \eqref{eq:key_new_estimate_wo_grad} and the definition of $f^\eta_n$ gives that